disclaimer

 Oklahoma marriage records are public and accessible under the Open Records Act.
 The following group of persons can access marriage records in Oklahoma:

-• Either party in the marriage (they do have a right to their marriage record)
+• Either party in the marriage has the right to a marriage record.

-• Family members such as siblings, parents, and kids of the record owners
+• Family members such as siblings, parents, and children of the record owners

 • Legal representatives of any of the parties involved